USDA-ARS-GBRU/breedbase-image-analysis-module/README.md

 The reference pipeline's accuracy depends on how the photo is taken.
 Every image must include:

-- **A neutral, uncluttered background** (a plain matte sheet works well) so objects segment cleanly.
+- **A neutral, uncluttered background that contrasts with target object** (a plain matte sheet works well) so objects segment cleanly.
 - **One color calibration card**, fully visible and unobstructed, for lighting/color correction.
 - **One circular size marker of known diameter** (default assumed `0.75"`) for the pixel-to-millimeter conversion.
 If yours differs, pass the correct value (`--marker-diameter` / `marker_diameter_in`).
 - **Even, diffuse lighting** with minimal shadows and no glare on the seeds, card, or marker.